 For the most part, scuba divers wear similar gear, though some people in colder water may need extra equipment.
 Basic scuba equipment consists of fins, a tank, a mask, a watch, and gauges.
 Depending on how cold it is, divers may want to consider wearing a hood, gloves, and a wet or dry suit.

-The oxygen tank worn on divers’ back provides fresh air, allowing one to stay underwater for a long time.
+The oxygen tank worn on divers’ back provides a source of fresh air, allowing one to stay underwater for a long time.
+In order to convert the high pressure air in the tanks to safe, breathable levels, divers also need a scuba regulator to help them out.
 Pressure and depth gauges give crucial information to divers about their location and how far beneath the surface they are.
 A compass and watch will also assist the diver while they are under water.

 What do Scuba Divers Do Underwater?